DuendeInexistente/Cirque/ShortStories/pledge.md

  “I do not know what that is either, my kind can—”

-Pledge interrupted the automaton with a mighty cry, not it it but to the pursuers.
+Pledge interrupted the automaton with a mighty cry, not for it but to the pursuers.
 He sang his name and of his family, and even if his foes did not know the noble song, they knew fear.

-Someone coal needed a lesson.
+Some coal needed a lesson.

 ------------------------------
 [^duda]: